diarmuidw/PythonBook/Chapter7.md

 In this example, we import the necessary modules from wxPython, create a wx.App instance, create a wx.Frame instance, set the window title and size, and show the window using the `MainLoop()` method of the wx.App instance.

 Both PyQT and wxPython provide a wide range of widgets and tools that can be used to create professional-looking GUI applications.
-The choice of which library to use will depend on the specific requirements of your project.# Chapter 7: GUI Development in Python
+The choice of which library to use will depend on the specific requirements of your project.

 # Icon and Graphics Design